-Financial Targets

-Consolidated net income 510 billion yen Note: Includes consolidated net income attributable to non-controlling interests (interests other than the parent company, Japan Post Holdings) lifelong sup and contribute stainable society, the Group will provide port in an era of the 100-year lifespan, to the development and revitalization of nal communities all over Japan.
-Consolidated net income attributable to Japan Post Holdings 280 billion yen Note: Assuming an approx. 89% stake in Japan Post Bank, we aim to achieve a net income of 420 billion yen Croophouse gos 46% reduction by 2031/3 (compared to 2020/3) 1.2 ROE (based on shareholders' equity) Approx. 4% (Aiming for further improvement in future) Greenhouse gas emissions Aiming to achieve carbon neutral by 2050 °2 Dividend policy Stable issue of annual dividend of 50 yen per share Women in management roles Ratio of women in management positions at our Head Office 30% by 2031/3 3,4
+To build a sustainable society, the Group will provide lifelong support in an era of the 100-year lifespan, and contribute to the development and revitalization of regional communities all over Japan.

+46% reduction by 2031/3 (compared to 2020/3) \1,\2 Greenhouse gas emissions Aiming to achieve carbon neutral by 2050 \2 Ratio of women in management positions Women in at our Head Office management roles 30% by 2031/3 \3, \4

-Financial Targets Calculated on the assumption of a 50% stake in Japan Post Bank and a 49.9% stake in Japan Post Insurance.
+Financial Targets \ Calculated on the assumption of a 50% stake in Japan Post Bank and a 49.9% stake in Japan Post Insurance.

-- ESG Targets 1 Includes Scope 1 (direct emissions from our companies) and Scope 2 (emissions from the use of electricity, etc., supplied by other companies) emissions.
-Increases due to new businesses, including real estate business, are not included. - 2 The achievement of these targets assumes that Japan will become carbon neutral to a considerable degree through the widespread adoption of renewable energy, etc. The Group will assist the push toward carbon neutral societies in both Japan and the rest of the world. - 3 The floure is the percentage of management positions filled by women at the head offices of our four main Group companies.
-The target is the percentage as of April 1, 2031 as the results of initiatives up to the end of the fiscal year ending March 31, 2031. - 4 The Group will also work to improve the work environment and train human resources to boost the number of employees pursuing management and executive positions, thereby increasing the number of women in management positions in locations other than our head offices
+\1 Includes Scope 1 (direct emissions from our companies) and Scope 2 (emissions from the use of electricity, etc., supplied by other companies) emissions.
+Increases due to new businesses, including ESG Targets real estate business, are not included.

+\2 The achievement of these targets assumes that Japan will become carbon neutral to a considerable degree through the widespread adoption of renewable energy, etc. The Group will assist the push toward carbon neutral societies in both Japan and the rest of the world.

+\3 The figure is the percentage of management positions filled by women at the head offices of our four main Group companies.
+The target is the percentage as of April 1, 2031 as the results of initiatives up to the end of the fiscal year ending March 31, 2031

+\4 The Group will also work to improve the work environment and train human resources to boost the number of employees pursuing management and executive positions, thereby increasing the number of women in management positions in locations other than our head offices

-Japan Post : Consolidated net operating income Consolidated net income 49 billion yen 22 billion yen Operating income Postal and domestic logistics business 33 billion yen Post office business 5 billion yen International logistics business 12 billion yen Revenue from package delivery, etc. 890 billion yen Number of Yu-Pack handled 1,360 million
+Japan Post Consolidated net operating income Consolidated net income 49 billion yen 22 billion yen Operating income Postal and domestic logistics business 33 billion yen Post office business 5 billion yen International logistics business 12 billion yen Revenue from package delivery, etc. 890 billion yen Number of Yu-Pack handled 1,360 million